danielbrendel/hortusfox-web/CONTRIBUTING.md

 ## Framework

 HortusFox is built with the [Asatru PHP Framework](https://github.com/danielbrendel/dnyAsatruPHP-App).
 The documentation is located in the `/doc` directory.
+There is also an [online documentation](https://asatru-php.github.io/) available.

 ## Localization